Terra Australis: The Province of Beach

 A land feature known as the "Province of Beach" or "Boeach" – from the Latin Provincia boëach – appears to have resulted from mistranscriptions of a name in Marco Polo's Il Milione (Book III).
 Polo described his journey by sea from China to India by way of Champa (provincia ciamba; modern southern Vietnam), Java Major, Locach (modern Lop Buri), and Sumatra (Java Minor).
-In Cantonese, Lavo (an early name of Lop Buri) was pronounced "Lo-huk" 羅斛 and Locach was Marco Polo's transcription of this name.
+In Cantonese, Lavo (an early name of Lop Buri) was pronounced "Lo-huk" (羅斛; Jyutping lo4 huk6) and Locach was Marco Polo's transcription of this name.
 According to Polo, Locach was a kingdom where gold was "so plentiful that no one who did not see it could believe it".
 Polo's narrative describes the route southward from Champa toward Sumatra, but by a slip of the pen the name "Java" (which Polo did not himself visit) was substituted for "Champa" as the point of departure, thereby mis-locating Sumatra and Locach south of Java (rather than Champa).
 Consequently, some geographers believed that Sumatra and Locach were near, or extensions of, Terra Australis.